mushus96/CodeToCommentGenerator/README.md

 # Automatic Code Comment Generation using GraphCodeBERT

 ['GraphCode-Bert'](https://arxiv.org/abs/2009.08366) is a transformer-based pre-trained  model  jointly  trained  on  the  code,  codecomments,  and  the  data-flow  graph  of  the  code.
 This repository contains the code for automatically generally code documentation in python using 'GraphCodeBERT' model.
-It also contains the code for loading the 'CodeSearchNet' dataset for the task, pre-processing the dataset, training the 'GraphCodeBert' model on the dataset and testing it.
+The jupyter notebook 'Demo.ipynb' contains all the code for for loading the 'CodeSearchNet' dataset for the task, pre-processing the dataset, training the 'GraphCodeBert' model on the dataset and testing it.
+The following sections contain information about the steps executed as part of the ''Demo.ipynb' notebook.

+## Dataset

+- First, we download 'CodeSearchNet' dataset for python language.
+The 'curr_lang' variable can be updated to download the dataset for a different language.
+- The 'sample' variable specifies the percentage of dataset to be downloaded.
+For our use-case, we used 10% of the 'CodeSearchNet' dataset.
+- Than we removed all the code-comment pairs which have non-ascii charactors.
+- We removed the comments from the code to avoid the model from cheating as it can simply remember the comment from the method itself.
+- After removing the comments from the code, we removed all code-comment pairs where the size of the code is smaller than the method, have empty comments and duplicate code-comment pairs.
+- We also removed all code-comment pairs where method length is outside the 95th per-centile of the method lengths and converting everything to lowercase.
+- Finally, we move all the data in 'training', 'testing' and 'validation' dataframes into the 'python/train.jsonl', 'python/test.jsonl' and 'python/valid.jsonl' which is the expected file format for the models.

 ## Task Definition